neuhausergenny/notes/README.md

 In the context of coding, this means that writing clean, concise, and easily understandable code is a hallmark of expert programmers.
 It reminds us to avoid unnecessary complexity, over-engineering, and to strive for clarity in our solutions.
 A well-designed program should be simple at its core, even if the problem it solves is complex."

 Remember, always aim to write code that can be read by humans, not just machines; today and in the future when you or someone else revisits it.
 Keep it DRY (Don't Repeat Yourself), follow SOLID principles, and practice continuous refactoring to maintain simplicity and elegance.

+# 2024-03-08
+- Today's programming wisdom is to be a lifelong learner, constantly updating your skills and knowledge base.
+This involves staying up-to-date with new technologies, programming languages, and best practices.
+By doing so, you will be better equipped to solve complex problems and adapt to the ever-changing world of technology.

+To become a proficient programmer, it is essential to practice regularly and gain hands-on experience.
+Start small projects and gradually work your way up to more complex challenges.
+Don't be afraid to make mistakes, as they are an integral part of the learning process.
+Learn from your mistakes and use them as opportunities to grow.
+ - 来自NLP